Find out about your transcript and getting replacement certificates.

 Getting your transcript

-You can receive an interim transcript, confirming the results of modules you have studied so far.
+You can request an interim transcript, confirming the results of modules you have studied so far.
+If you have been impacted by the marking boycott, your interim transcript will only include the results for modules that have been confirmed through an examination board.

 We cannot issue a final transcript until your degree has been awarded.